The Great Moment (1921 film): Plot

-As described in a film magazine, Sir Edward Pelham (Francis), who has married a Russian Gypsy named Nada (Swanson), fears that his daughter Nadine (Swanson) will follow in her mother's footsteps and arranges a marriage with her cousin Eustace (Butler), whom she does not love.
+As described in a film magazine, Sir Edward Pelham, who has married a Russian Gypsy named Nada, fears that his daughter Nadine will follow in her mother's footsteps and arranges a marriage with her cousin Eustace, whom she does not love.
 Her father takes her and Eustace on a trip to America to look over some mines in Nevada.
-During the journey she meets Bayard Delaval (Sills), a young engineer in her father's employ, and a warm friendship grows between them.
+During the journey she meets Bayard Delaval, a young engineer in her father's employ, and a warm friendship grows between them.
 While returning with Bayard to the hotel from the mine she is bitten on her breast by a rattlesnake.
 Bayard uses his pocketknife to open the wound and sucks out the poison.
 He takes her to his nearby shack and makes her drink some whiskey.
 Her father finds her with Bayard in his cabin and demands Bayard marry her at once.
 After the ceremony, Nadine is taken to the hotel and placed under the care of a physician.
 The father, disregarding all explanations, leaves for home.
 Recovering from the effects of the liquor, Nadine upbraids Bayard.
 Believing that Nadine does not love him, Bayard leaves her and prepares to sue for divorce.
 Sometime later in Washington, Bayard and Nadine meet again on the night of her engagement ball.
-Nadine has reconciled with her father and has agrees to marry Howard Hopper (Hull), a millionaire who is a cad and the talk of Washington society.
+Nadine has reconciled with her father and has agrees to marry Howard Hopper, a millionaire who is a cad and the talk of Washington society.
 Her father arrives and seeing Bayard and Nadine together and told that she loves him, does not stand in the way of their reunion.